Living Assistance Services For Seniors Transitioning Home To Recover in King of Prussia, PA

-The first step you should take in creating your loved one's transitional care program is to obtain copies of their medical records from the hospital.
+The first step you should take in creating your loved one's program is to obtain copies of their medical records from the hospital.
 These records contain important information regarding the care they were given and may contain post-discharge instructions you need to know about along with a list of any required medications.

 Ask as Many Questions as It Takes